BPC-157HealingPeptidesResearch

 What Does the Human Evidence Actually Show?

-This is the most important section — and the most sobering.
+Almost nothing, and that's the core problem.
 As of April 2026, all published human data on BPC-157 comes from three small, uncontrolled pilot studies totalling fewer than 30 participants.

 Knee pain pilot (2021): 16 patients with chronic knee pain received a single intraarticular BPC-157 injection.
-14 of 16 (87.5%) reported significant pain relief at 6–12 month follow-up.
-Result: compelling, but no placebo arm, tiny sample, single injection design.
+14 of 16 (87.5%) reported significant pain relief at 6-12 month follow-up.
+Compelling result, but no placebo arm, tiny sample, single injection design.

 Interstitial cystitis (2024): 12 women with severe bladder pain syndrome received 10 mg intravesical BPC-157.
-Symptom resolution rates of 80–100% were reported.
-Again: no control group, sample size insufficient for statistical inference.
+Symptom resolution rates of 80-100% were reported.
+Same problem: no control group, sample size too small for statistical inference.

-Intravenous safety study (2025): The most methodologically significant human data available.
-Lee & Burgess administered IV BPC-157 at escalating doses up to 20 mg in two healthy adult volunteers, monitoring cardiac, hepatic, renal, thyroid, and metabolic biomarkers across multiple timepoints.
-No adverse events were observed at any dose (Alternative Therapies / PubMed, 2025).
-This study establishes preliminary safety data in humans — not efficacy.
+Intravenous safety study (2025): The most methodologically meaningful human data available.
+Lee & Burgess gave IV BPC-157 at escalating doses up to 20 mg in two healthy adult volunteers, monitoring cardiac, hepatic, renal, thyroid, and metabolic biomarkers across multiple timepoints.
+No adverse events at any dose (Alternative Therapies / PubMed, 2025).
+This establishes preliminary human safety data, not efficacy.

-The cancelled Phase I trial (NCT02637284): PharmaCotherapia sponsored a formal Phase I trial in 42 healthy volunteers beginning around 2015.
+The cancelled Phase I trial (NCT02637284): PharmaCotherapia sponsored a formal Phase I trial in 42 healthy volunteers starting around 2015.
 In 2016, the researchers cancelled submission of results.
 No data was ever published.
 No explanation was released.
-This remains the largest organised attempt at human trial data and produced nothing for the evidence base.
+This was the largest organised attempt at human trial data and produced nothing for the evidence base.

-What this means in practice: The preclinical literature on BPC-157 is unusually broad and consistently positive — this is a molecule that has been studied since the 1990s across dozens of injury types in multiple species.
-The human evidence is so limited that it cannot confirm, refine, or contradict any of those animal findings.
+What this means in practice: The preclinical literature on BPC-157 is unusually broad and consistently positive, this is a molecule that's been studied since the 1990s across dozens of injury types in multiple species.
+The human evidence is so thin it can't confirm, refine, or contradict any of those animal findings.
 The 35:1 preclinical-to-human ratio is the central unresolved question in the field.

 Regulatory and Legal Status

-FDA Category 2 (2023): The FDA designated BPC-157 as a Category 2 bulk drug substance, meaning commercial pharmaceutical compounding is prohibited due to insufficient evidence to evaluate public health risk.
-It is not a scheduled controlled substance — possession is not illegal in the US — but it exists in an explicit regulatory grey zone.
+FDA Category 2 (2023): The FDA designated BPC-157 a Category 2 bulk drug substance, meaning commercial pharmaceutical compounding is prohibited because there's not enough evidence to evaluate public health risk.
+It's not a scheduled controlled substance, possession is not illegal in the US, but it lives in an explicit regulatory grey zone.

 WADA prohibition: BPC-157 is banned in competitive and professional sport under WADA's prohibited list.
 Athletes subject to drug testing should treat any peptide protocol as categorically prohibited.